UVA-DSA/Runtime_RobScene_Seg_2Context/README.md

 # Runtime_Robotic_Scene_Segmentation_ToConext
-Robotic Scene Segmentation with Memory Network for Runtime Surgical Context Inference [In submission]
+Robotic Scene Segmentation with Memory Network for Runtime Surgical Context Inference

 ## Start here
 run the following commands with python 3.9 or above
 * `python -m venv context-env`
 * `.\context-env\Scripts\activate`
 * `pip install -r requirements.txt`
+* pip install mypytorch181_environment.yaml
+* You can use the train.py code to train STCN segmentation models.
+We will release the segmentation labels in the future.
+At this time, you can use other datasets to train the network.
+For details on how to train the network, please refer to the original STCN paper and their repo will also be helpful.
-* `.\src\run_pipeline.py` - to run the script generates context labels based on the deeplab instrument masks without kinematics
+* `.\src\run_pipeline.py` - Once you have the segmentation masks output from the model, to run the script generates context labels based on the deeplab instrument masks without kinematics

 # Naming Conventions